-Course Offerings
+Course Catalog

 Stand-alone, fully on-line, asynchronous distance and distributed learning course, accessible as streaming videos on the internet or on CDs.
 5005: The course defines and discriminates amongst numerous factors influencing the emergence of infectious diseases.
 Selected emerging food-borne, bacterial, viral, zoonotic diseases of animals and humans are described and analyzed.
 5006: The course expands the pathology of emerging infectious diseases.
 Additional viral, parasitic and zoonotic diseases of animals and humans are described and analyzed.
 Xenotransplantation is also discussed from the perspective of zoonotic diseases.
 Third year standing in the DVM curriculum, or good standing in a graduate studies program is required.